 |The New School||The Juilliard School||CUNY Brooklyn College|

 |Total Enrollment (2011-2012)||10,797*||969*||16,835*|

 |Tuition & Fees (2012-2013)||$39,368*||$35,140*||$5,884 in-state; $12,094 out-of-state*|

 |% of Incoming, Full-Time Students Receiving Some Form of Financial Aid (2010-2011)||99%*||76%*||85%*|

 |Retention Rate (2010-2011)||82% of full-time students*||96% of full-time students*||82% of full-time students*|

 |Six-Year Undergraduate Graduation Rate (for students who started in 2005)||61%*||93%*||48%*|

 Source: *National Center for Education Statistics - College Navigator.

 Other School Options

 There are numerous other acting schools within 25 miles of Manhattan.
-For example, students can pursue associate's degrees at American Academy of Dramatic Arts - New York and bachelor's degrees at Pace University - New York and Marymount Manhattan College.
-A few notable New York City schools with theater programs, which typically include acting classes, are New York University, CUNY Hunter College, Wagner College, Barnard College, Columbia University in the City of New York, CUNY City College and CUNY Queens College.
+For example, students can pursue associate's degrees at the American Academy of Dramatic Arts - New York, as well as bachelor's degrees at Pace University - New York and Marymount Manhattan College.
+CUNY schools with theater programs, which typically offer acting classes, include City College, Hunter College and Queens College.
+Relevant programs can also be found at the following private schools: New York University, Wagner College, Barnard College and Columbia University, and Ivy League school.